-Our approach consists of five distinguishable phases.
+Our approach consists of four distinguishable phases.
 The first phase is a preparation phase, in which data is gathered and transformed such that it can be processed in the second phase.
-The second phase is the core algorithm that constructs directed acyclic connected graphs (rooted trees) based on the input.
-Next, in the third phase, we merge the trees from phase two, following a set of rules.
-In the fourth phase, (optional) optimizations may be run on the trees.
-These optimizations generally improve a certain metric at a possible cost of
+The second phase is the core algorithm that constructs an acyclic connected graph (tree) based on the input.
+In the third phase, optional optimizations may be run on the tree.
+These optimizations generally improve a certain metric at a possible cost of a different metric.
+Finally, the tree is used to enumerate the inferred message types and field semantics.